yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-feb-2023/index.md

 But did german77 focus on nothing but Metroid Prime Remastered?
 No.
 Continuing the work started in [December of 2022](https://yuzu-emu.org/entry/yuzu-progress-report-dec-2022/#new-joy-con-driver-and-other-input-improvements), {{< gh-hovercard "9759" "support for Pro Controllers" >}} within the new custom “Joy-Con” driver.
 Since the option is experimental, it only works properly on official Switch Pro Controllers and not with third party controllers, so it’s disabled by default.
-Owners of *real* Pro Controllers are encouraged to enable this option, as it will provide much better motion and HD Rumble support.
+Owners of *real* Pro Controllers are encouraged to enable this option, as it will provide much improved motion and HD Rumble support.

 {{< imgs
 	"./procon.png| Not the same screenshot as the previous one, I swear"
   >}}

-Previous limitations like being unable to use a Pro Controller for Amiibo detection are still in place, as there’s still work to be done.
+Previous limitations, like being unable to use a Pro Controller for Amiibo detection, still exist as there’s still work to be done.

 ## Audio improvements